MelonKony/millmint/site/factbook/bulletin/bureaucracy.md

 This independence does not work perfectly or suit all kinds of work, and leans heavily on the office head as a competent director.
 There are many cases where a bad leader can sink a staff, and social relationships have social consequences.
 Nonetheless, these autonomous units of expertise within their central structure are unique in 21st-century public administration, and gives their public service an agile, innovative and occasionally chaotic character.

-[^omh]: The Office of Migrant Housing is part of the *Department of Community*, which is part of the {{<link/bureau-of-housing>}} of the {{<link/ministry-of-the-commons>}}.
+[^omh]: The Office of Migrant Housing is part of the *Department of Community*, which is part of the [[Bureau of Housing]] of the [[Ministry of the Commons]].
 While this hierarchy is sequential, it does not indicate bureaucracy -- these different levels operate almost entirely independent of each other.

 [^efficiency]: This interest in efficiency and independence is not the same thing as strict careerism or a workaholic culture, and their offices are informal and easygoing, so long as the work gets done at some point.
 Vekllei business is conducted as a social affair, punctuated by tea breaks and working lunches.